 Written by: Allison Shalla, Dogly Wellness Advocate & Canine Nutritionist

 So, in short, the answer is a resounding yes!
 As with most foods, there are always some precautions to be aware of.
-Avoid feeding excessive amounts of cholesterol if your dog’s blood levels are raised.
+Avoid feeding excessive cholesterol if your dog’s blood levels are raised.
 If your dog has diabetes, you may want to limit eggs as they can increase the risk of heart disease.
 Lastly, if your dog has food allergies to eggs (or even to chicken protein), you may want to avoid them.

 Now let’s look at the specific health benefits.

-Animals lacking in linoleic acid often have health problems like poor skin and haircoat, even abnormal growth (in young animals), and weakened immune systems.
-Feeding eggs provides a good source of these fatty acids.
+Animals lacking in linoleic acid often have health problems like poor skin and haircoat, abnormal growth (in young animals), and weakened immune systems.
+Feeding eggs provide a good source of these fatty acids.
 If you want to make sure your dog is getting the proper amount of fatty acids in their diet, consider using Native Pet's Omega Oil for dogs, which is packed with omega-3 and omega-6 fatty acids to help promote healthy skin and fur.

 Let’s look at some of the other things eggs are rich in.
 1 large egg contains:

 0.2mg of Riboflavin which is 14% of the human Daily Value (DV)

 While dogs do not have the exact daily nutritional requirements as humans, these are all still essential to a dog’s daily needs for optimal health.

 Additionally, eggs can help increase satiety (the feeling of fullness) and aid in weight loss.